Drug and Alcohol Rehab Treatment for Women

 - Women’s inpatient treatment center.
 Residential rehab involves living at a residential facility for the duration of treatment.
 You receive round-the-clock care and monitoring and support.
 Residential treatment can be long-term (6-12 months) or short-term (an average of 90 days).

 - Outpatient rehab.
-In outpatient rehab, you live at home but travel to a treatment center.
+In outpatient rehab treatment, you live at home but travel to a treatment center.
 You may participate in different levels of care, such as partial hospitalization, intensive outpatient, or standard outpatient, which all offer different levels of intensity and structure.

 Are There Women’s-Only Rehab Centers?

 Yes, there are female-only rehab centers.
 These gender-specific programs can be beneficial for women who prefer to focus on their recovery with members of the same gender or who require the additional supportive services offered by many of these programs.

 Women have plenty of options when it comes to choosing the type of rehab that they would like to attend.
 For example, there is free rehab available for those looking for low-cost options.
 There are even Christian & faith-based rehab programs for women who would like to integrate their faith’s practice with their recovery.

 Each of American Addiction Centers’ rehab centers across the United States offer gender-specific rehab, or rehab programs designated specifically towards men and women.
 Take a look at one of our treatment centers below.

 During the COVID-19 (aka coronavirus) pandemic AAC is available to answer questions about addiction and treatment options.
 Our Dallas treatment facility, Greenhouse Treatment Center, is open and accepting patients and has medical experts and a caring staff who will stand by you on your journey to recovery.